Share

 By collaborating with others, we are exploring innovative alternatives to virgin petroleum-based plastic.
 Working with a consortium of manufacturers, we are the first consumer health business to explore using Pulpex bottles for our wellness and oral health brands.
 This paper-based material offers an alternative to a plastic or glass bottle, with high recyclability and a lower carbon footprint, while offering the same high-quality appearance and performance.
 We are also working with the Bottle Collective to explore the feasibility and co-development of another cellulose-based technology as an alternative to virgin petroleum-based plastic.

-[4] Reporting period = 1 July 2021 to 30 June 2022.
+3 Reporting period = 1 July 2022 – 30 June 2023.